NadaTuzh/English-for-designers/06-thesis/thesis.md

 # Rebranding Erotic City: A Bold New Vision in Brand Strategy and Visual Communication
  ## Introduction
-In the bustling world of retail, differentiation is key, but for a chain of erotic stores like Erotic City, it’s not just about standing out—it’s about reinventing presence.
-This was the challenge tackled in my thesis aimed at redefining the brand identity and customer engagement strategies of Erotic City.
-With a clear objective to shake up the adult toy industry, my  work dives deep into the realms of innovative branding and dynamic visual communication.
+In the bustling world of retail, differentiation is key.
+But for a chain of erotic stores like Erotic City, it’s not just about standing out—it’s about reinventing presence.
+This was the challenge tackled in my thesis.
+I aimed at redefining the brand identity and marketing strategies of Erotic City.
+With a desire to innovate the adult toy industry, my work dives into the deep of branding and visual communication.

 The goal was ambitious yet clear: to reimagine Erotic City's branding to reflect its unique identity and enhance its market position.